pengvyn/kavpix-code/src/essays/number-tree/essay.md

 The example we used before is pretty simple, but what about something like `a + (b * c)`?

-The parentheses makes everything a lot more complicated, but one nice method is to just keep `b * c` stored in `waiting`, and then parse that bit separately by calling our parser again.
-Let's add another element to `Waiting`:
+The parentheses makes everything a lot more complicated, but one nice method is to just keep `b * c` stored in the `waiting` `let` as a `string`, and then parse that bit separately by calling our parser again.
+Let's add another element to the `Waiting` object:

 ```typescript
 interface Grouped {